MMusabAyhan/PhotoBall/README.md

 In case of an image formed in the wrong orientation, a simple control is added for the camera.
 These controls only valid when the simulation is in progress.

-Q - Turn 90 degree Left
+Q - Rotates camera 90° Clockwise

-E - Turn 90 degree Right
+E - Rotates camera 90° Anti-Clockwise

-WSAD - To move the camera around
+WSAD - Moves camera around

-Mouse Wheel - Zoom In/Out
+Mouse Wheel - Zooms In/Out

-Space - Reset View
+Space - Resets View

 ## Credits